googlefonts/googlefonts-project-template/README.md

 * Finally, add and commit any files you have modified (i.e. `README.md`, `AUTHORS.txt`, `CONTRIBUTORS.txt`, the font sources, and `sources/config.yaml`) to git, then push to GitHub.
 Please be aware that Github Actions may take a few minutes to build your font family.
 It is worthwhile inspecting the progress in the "Actions" tab.

+* Fill out `DESCRIPTION.en_us.html` with a description about your font.

 * If Github Actions has successfully built the family, you will find the font binaries in the Actions tab.
 The official Github Actions documentation provides further [information](https://docs.github.com/en/actions/managing-workflow-runs/downloading-workflow-artifacts).

 * Once you are happy with your font, add promotional assets in the documentation directory.
 Make it different from the pic you use in this README.
 You can get inspired by existing tweet @googlefonts like: https://twitter.com/googlefonts/status/1415562928657416192.